Vector Theory of Gravity: Basic gravitational experiments

-To calculate the deflection of light in the gravitational field the Lagrangian (\ref{ex2}) should be written without taking into account the assumption of small velocities, in order it can be used in the ultrarelativistic case.
-Similar Lagrangian up to the second order terms was found in \cite{5} for ultrarelativistic particles in the electromagnetic field.
-For the gravitational field this Lagrangian can be written as
+To calculate the deflection of light in the gravitational field it is necessary to write the Lagrangian (\ref{ex2}) without an assumption of small velocities, so it can be used in the ultra-relativistic case.
+Using the formalism \cite{5,6} this Lagrangian can be written in the form